 Why Marketing Defaults to Reactive

-Marketing’s reactive default setting is not a failure of ambition.
+Marketing’s reactive default isn’t a failure of ambition.
+It’s a structural default.

-Even at its ceiling-capped best, that structure almost always produces competent (or even stellar) execution and limited impact.
+Even at its best, that structure produces competent execution and limited organizational impact.
 The campaign is always supporting something.
 It’s never shaping anything.
+That’s not a personal failing.
+It’s what the structure produces.

 What Driving Actually Means